 Make sure that labels for any form field are easy to understand when read out loud by a screen reader to someone who is visually impaired.
 For example, if the field is for a reference’s phone number, it should be clearly labeled “Reference Phone Number” instead of “Phone Number.”
 It also helps to use the description option (on the right side of each form field) to clarify the type of information you are looking for, such as “Enter a contact phone number for your reference.”

 Include proper alt text for any image(s) placed in your form guidelines.
 Alt text (alternative text) is a descriptive phrase that may be inserted into an HTML tag to help website users know what an image portrays.
-Alt text should be included for any image you use in your organization or form guidelines, so that screen reader users can understand the message conveyed by the use of images on the page.
+Alt text should be included for any image you use in your organization or form guidelines so that screen reader users can understand the message conveyed by the use of images on the page.
 When creating the alt text, make sure the text conveys the message you want to communicate through that image, such as “zebras running."

 Use headings to organize the structure of your content.
-When using the Text Only field, use the formatting tools to apply headers, rather than simply entering text in the Header:
+When using the Text Only field, use the formatting tools to apply headers rather than simply entering text in the Header:

 Headings should be reduced in size as you descend through your organization or form guidelines.
 Use <h1> for the primary title of any organization or form guidelines.
 Avoid using an <h1> heading in subsequent areas of your guidelines after they have been initially used.
 Do not skip heading levels (for example, don’t skip from <h1> to <h3>), as screen reader users may be mistakenly informed that content is missing.

 Use the Dropdown Form Field with care.
-A screen reader will by default read every option in the dropdown form field, creating an interminable list in some instances.
+A screen reader will, by default, read every option in the dropdown form field, creating an interminable list in some instances.
 When you must use the dropdown form field, advise applicants in the instructions that they may begin to type their answer, which will significantly reduce the number of options.

 Advise applicants that the form will auto-save.
 The auto-save message is not readable for screen readers, so be sure to let applicants know if your instructions that the form will auto-save every few seconds.